ArPiRobot/arpirobot.github.io/docs/guide/programming/sensordata.md

 Depending on your board you may also need to install a boards package to support your board in the Arduino IDE.
 Follow the instructions below for the board you are using. *Note: This may not include instructions for every supported board.
 Check the README on the [ArPiRobot Arduino Firmware GitHub](https://github.com/ArPiRobot/ArPiRobot-ArduinoFirmware) repo for more information about supported boards.*

-???
-"Arduino Nano & Clones"
+??? info "Arduino Nano & Clones"
     The Arduino Nano (and clones of the Arduino Nano) have support builtin to the Arduino IDE.
 Under the `Tools` menu change the board to "Arduino Nano" (under a category called `Arduino AVR Boards`).
 If you are using a clone (or an older nano) you probably need to change the `Processor` to `ATmega328P (Old Bootloader)`.

     ![](../../img/arduino_nano.png){: style="height:250px"}

-???
-"Arduino Nano Every"
+??? info "Arduino Nano Every"
     The Arduino Nano Every is officially supported, but the `megaAVR` boards package must be installed first.
 Under `Tools > Board` open `Board Manger...`.
 Search `megaAVR` and install the `Arduino megaAVR Boards` package (latest version).

     ![](../../img/megaavr_install.png){: style="height:250px"}